Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 Each episode is set on a seemingly floating timeline-like manner; time within the series is set anywhen but still follows a linear narrative progression.
 However, the series does conclude that the whole series is set within Luz's supposed compulsory Summer Camp "vacation."
 They range from 10-15 minutes each, accumulating to a total of 19 for the first season.
 Each episode was also seasoned for you to feast in its design oddities, story humors, and emotional investments.
 The series seems to follow a formula in creating plots and sub-plots, those that are familiar during this decade's golden age of animation.
 But the formulas' execution are so well-done that it hides from the meticulous views of the beholder.

-The Owl House comes through and through with uniquely designed diverse characters that the "word" diversity will exist in the series as a pure understatement.
+The Owl House comes through and through with uniquely designed characters.
 Here, we have human-hybrids, humanoids, dragons, witches, warlocks, demons, and everything in between.
 Character and animal designs are also top-notch, where you'll really notice the design and property differences between the human world and the Boiling Isles.
 The animators also changed real-life elements to further distinguish the Boiling Isles from Earth, such as making the ocean purple.
 The commonality isn't a word with every character presented in the series.
-We also have healthy relationships, proper and unforced LGBTQ+ representations (plus, no queerbating), antics between siblings and their rivalries, as well as conniving, mischievous, and nefarious villains, antagonists, and adversaries.
+We also have healthy relationships, proper and unforced diversity and LGBTQ+ representations (plus, no queer-bating), sibling antics and rivalries, as well as conniving, mischievous, and nefarious villains, antagonists, and tough adversaries.

 Most of the main characters are dynamic and well-written that their individual character developments and arcs are chef's kisses.
 There are also characters that are real and highly relatable, you'll be looking forward for his or her possible deep developments in the future.
 The antagonists are eerily villainous in nature, some that can be a little familiar for cartoon binge-watchers like me.
 Though, they did added some twists in these characters, especially the main antagonist of the series.
 People would love revel to the mysteries of their pasts, ulterior motives, and lore.
 And the second antagonists may not seem what or who they are in the first season.
 With more surprises to be unpacked, especially since a second season of the series is on its way, fans and daily viewers are itching to find out more answers and revelations to be uncovered.